 Lulworth Coastguard has issued a full account of what happened yesterday (Saturday 30th May 2020) at Durdle Door and its response to the critical incident that involved three helicopters and left two people with major injuries, one with serious injuries and a fourth with a broken ankle.

-This was after they jumped 60 metres from the Durdle Door arch into the sea, while encouraged by the crowds on the beach.
+This was after they jumped 80 feet from the Durdle Door arch into the sea, while encouraged by the crowds on the beach.

 The incident also involved the Weymouth RNLI lifeboat

 This is the Lulworth Coastguard’s full report: